-This publication contains information about configuring, operating, and maintaining the PC 300PL (Types 6862 and 6892) and PC 300GL (Types 6275 and 6285).
-Also, included are warranty information, instructions for diagnosing and solving problems, and information on how to obtain help and service.
+This hardcopy publication comes with your computer and is also available on the Ready-to-Configure Utility Program CD that comes with your computer.
+It contains information on setting up, configuring, operating, and maintaining your computer.
+Also included are warranty information, instructions for diagnosing and solving problems, and information on how to obtain help and service.

-Installing Options in Your Personal Computer
+Installing Options in Your IntelliStation E Pro